Amar Quartet: Origins

 "Shortly before the holidays I [...] received a telegram from Donaueschingen from Heinrich Burkard, a music director completely unknown to me.
 He proposed that I participate at the upcoming music festival in Donaueschingen, the first of its kind, with another violinist [Walter Caspar] and perform the quartet of a composer utterly unknown to me named Paul Hindemith.
 I of course accepted with pleasure.
 Without knowing any further details, I went to the Black Forest during the holidays and received the score and parts of the [...]
 String Quartet, Op.
 16. I would not claim that I understood this new kind of music from an initial reading of the score, but I remember very well that something special grabbed me from these notes: an energy and vitality that I grasped more instinctively than consciously.
 I was most astonished when I came to Donaueschingen as agreed and was received by two slight young people, who in fact looked like children, at the railway station.
 One was Paul Hindemith and the other was his brother Rudolf, who took on the cello part in this quartet.
 These two, who looked so slender, took possession of my baggage – I can still see this before me – and carried it away. [...]
 In eight days we had rehearsed this quartet very well, whereby both Hindemith brothers proved themselves outstanding quartet partners.
 The performance was – to put it briefly – a thunderous success."

 The performance was duly given, and in 1922 the Quartet became permanent and began giving recitals, specialising in modern music, and was soon extremely busy.
-Rudolf Hindemith, who found working under his brother's authority irksome, left and was replaced, but returned for a period during which the quartet's recordings were made and the London (BBC sponsored) debut was given (December 1926).
-Soon afterwards he left again permanently.
-The personnel of the Quartet with Amar and Caspar as violinists and Hindemith as violist remained unchanged until Hindemith's departure in April 1929.
+Rudolf Hindemith, who found working under his brother's authority irksome, left and was replaced by Maurits Frank; but Rudolf returned for a period during which the quartet's recordings were made and the London (BBC-sponsored) debut was given (December 1926).
+Soon afterwards he left again permanently and Frank returned as cellist.
+The personnel of the Quartet with Amar and Caspar as violinists and Paul Hindemith as violist remained unchanged until Hindemith's departure in April 1929.
 Erich Kraack became Hindemith's successor in 1929.
 The Quartet disbanded in 1933.